dellow/Web-Framework/README.md

 ## PageSpeed
 You can run Google PageSpeed insights by running `gulp pagespeed`.
 By default this will check `http://google.com` in `desktop` mode.
 You can specify a URL and mode simply by passing the relevant parameter.
 For example to test amazon.com simply run `gulp pagespeed --url http://amazon.com --mode desktop`.

+This task will also create a text file in `logs/pagespeed.txt` to record all PageSpeed results.

 <a name="release"></a>
 ## Release
 Release creates a snapshot of the application files from the `src` directory essentially creating a release for use.
 Each release is timestamped and appended with the current state.